-Hollywood movies are shown all over the world, but the world is not showing its films in Hollywood.
-American audiences are missing a lot of what is going on out there, in the real world.
+Hollywood movies are shown all over the World, but the World is not showing its films in Hollywood.
+American audiences are missing a lot of what is going on out there, in the real World.

 Where can we find these movies?

-AFI Fest, Arab, Argentinean, Brazilian, French, German, Greek, Hungarian, Indian, Israel, Italian, Japanese, LA Film Fest, Mexican, Outfest, Polish, South East European, Scandinavian, Spanish, Turkish.
+A better way to watch those movies is by attending the different film festivals in town, AFI Fest, Arab, Argentinean, Brazilian, French, German, Greek, Hungarian, Indian, Israeli, Italian, Japanese, LA Film Fest, Mexican, Outfest, Polish, Southeast European, Scandinavian, Spanish, Turkish.

-U.S.C.
+| U.S.C.
 Film School. |

 1. Witching